basho-labs/the-basho-community/CONTRIBUTING-basho-labs.md

 You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.

-And **thank you!** Your contribution is incredible important to us.
+And **thank you!** Your contribution is incredibly important to us.
 It'd be great for you to add it to a current or past community release note [here](https://github.com/basho-labs/the-riak-community/tree/master/release-notes).